zeek/zeek/script-reference/types.rst

     The only operation allowed on a variable of type ``any`` is assignment.

     Note that users aren't expected to use this type.
 It's provided mainly for use by some built-in functions and scripts included with Bro.
+For example, passing a vector into a ``.bif`` function is best accomplished by taking :zeek:type:`any` as an argument and casting it to a vector.

 .. zeek:type:: void

     An internal Bro type (i.e., "void" is not a reserved keyword in the Bro scripting language) representing the absence of a return type for a function.